My recipes → Your inbox. Sign up today!

 Ingredients for roasted shrimp and green beans

-This dish is simple and straightforward.
+This dish is simple.
 Here’s what you’ll be needing:

 • Green beans – You’ll need one pound of fresh green beans, trimmed and cut into bite-sized pieces.